Rhesus macaque: Exogenous colonies

 Various colonies of rhesus macaque are speculated to be the result of zoos and wildlife parks destroyed in hurricanes, most notably Hurricane Andrew.
-A 2020 estimate put the number at 550–600 rhesus macaques living in the state; officials have caught more than 1000 of the monkeys in the past decade.
+A 2020 estimate put the number at 550–600 rhesus macaques living in the state; officials have caught more than 1,000 of the monkeys in the past decade.
 Most of the captured monkeys tested positive for herpes B virus, which leads wildlife officials to consider the animals a public health hazard.

+Despite the risks, the macaques have continued to enjoy long-standing support from residents in Florida, strongly disagreeing with their removal.
+The Silver Springs colony has continued to grow in size and range, being commonly sighted in both the park grounds, the nearby city of Ocala, Florida, and the neighboring Ocala National Forest.
+Individuals likely originating from this colony have been seen hundreds of kilometers away, in St. Augustine, Florida and St. Petersburg, Florida.
+One infamous individual, named the "Mystery Monkey of Tampa Bay", evaded capture for years, inspiring social media posts and a song.

-Feral colonies have also resulted from research activities.
+Exogenous colonies have also resulted from research activities.
 There is a colony of rhesus macaques on Morgan Island, one of the Sea Islands in the South Carolina Lowcountry.
 They were imported in the 1970s for use in the local labs.
 Another research colony was established by the Caribbean Primate Research Center of the University of Puerto Rico on the island of Cayo Santiago, off of Puerto Rico.
 There are no predators on the island, and humans are not permitted to land, except as part of the research program.
 Another Puerto Rico research colony was released into the Desecheo National Wildlife Refuge in 1966.
 As of 2022 they are continuing to do ecological harm, damage crops amounting to $300,000/year and cost $1,000,000/year to manage.